gorgitko/bioinformatics-chemoinformatics/chemoinformatics/qsar-malaria/README.md

 I am using the `conda` package manager and it's great: http://conda.pydata.org/docs/

-I strongly recommend you to create new environment using `conda` and install these SW's:
+I strongly recommend you to create new environment using `conda` and [requirements.txt](https://github.com/gorgitko/bioinformatics-chemoinformatics/blob/master/chemoinformatics/qsar-malaria/requirements.txt) or install these SW's manually with `conda install`:

 `Python 3.5+`